Fermented foods and the community of microorganisms

 What does fermentation mean from a nutritional standpoint?

 From a nutritional physiological perspective, fermentation refers to a biological transformation process in which microorganisms such as bacteria or yeasts enzymatically break down and alter natural components of foods.
 This process takes place under controlled conditions and occurs either with or without oxygen supply.
-Originally, it was developed for food preservation.
+Originally, it was developed for the preservation of foods.

 During the fermentation process, carbohydrates, proteins, and other nutrients are partially broken down by the activity of microorganisms.
-New metabolic products arise, such as organic acids, which stabilize the food and change its properties.
-From a nutritional physiological perspective, fermentation is thus not an additive but a pre-processing of foods at the microbial level.
-A key feature of fermentation is the change in the structure of the food.
+This produces new metabolic products, such as organic acids, which stabilize the food and change its properties.
+From a nutritional perspective, fermentation is therefore not an additive but a microbial-level pre-processing of foods.
+A key feature of fermentation is the change in the food’s structure.
 Certain hard-to-digest components are reduced, while other ingredients become more available.
 At the same time, new taste, sensory, and functional properties arise that clearly distinguish fermented foods from their non-fermented original products.

 Fermentation is therefore not to be understood as a medical or therapeutic measure, but as a traditional nutritional physiological process that biologically alters foods.
 This process forms the basis for many classic foods and still plays an important role in a balanced, diverse diet today.